SimulationEverywhere-Models/Cadmium-Cell-DEVS-Modified-Hoya-Model/README.md

 	- The seed provided to the random generator.
 The same scenario run with the same seed should generate the same results.

 ## To-Do List
-[o] Relabel sir to sird because it now keeps track of deaths as well
+[x] Relabel sir to sird because it now keeps track of deaths as well

 [x] Document automation scripts
 	[x] Make a guide to using the automation scripts